 To participate, you need to have a specific kind of microwave radio, mount it in your camp, aim it and keep it powered.
 This radio acts as a router and DHCP server and has a wired ethernet port.
 To get WiFi, you'll need one or more WiFi access points.
 To keep our backbone working well, it's best to configure access points to use 2.4 GHz only (and disable 5 GHz).
-In the spirit of Radical Inclusion, we encourage you to share the Internet not just with your campmates, but all burners.
+In the spirit of Radical Inclusion, we encourage you to share the Internet not just with your campmates, but with everyone..